Section 2.1 The Basic Counting Principles

 Principle 2.1.9.
 Product Rule.

-If a certain operation takes \(k\) steps to accomplish, and if there are:
+If a certain operation takes

-- \(r_2\) ways of performing step 2 (regardless of how step 1 was performed),
+ways of performing step 1, ways of performing step 2 (regardless of how step 1 was performed), ways of performing step 3 (regardless of how step 2 was performed),- and so onβ¦

 Then, there are

-ways of performing steps 1 to \(k\text{.}\)
+ways of performing steps 1 to

 Checkpoint 2.1.10.
 Counting Outfits.

 You are deciding what outfit to wear to your Zoom class today.
 You have been putting off doing laundry, so you only have 3 clean shirts and 3 clean pairs of pants.
 Also, you have 8 pairs of socks to choose from.
 How many different outfits can you wear to school today?
-(Assume you cannot go to school shirtless, but you can go pantless or barefoot—no one will see!)
+(Assume you cannot go to school shirtless, but you can go pantless or barefootβno one will see!)

 Checkpoint 2.1.11.
 Proof of the Product Rule.